FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 the next offered load should be larger or smaller, based on frame loss.

 The usual implementation uses binary search.
-Here a lossy trial becomes
-a new upper bound, a lossless trial becomes a new lower bound.
+Here, a lossy trial becomes a new upper bound, and a lossless trial becomes a new lower bound.
-The span of values between the tightest lower bound and the tightest upper bound (including both values) forms an interval of possible results, and after each trial the width of that interval halves.
+The span of values between the tightest lower bound and the tightest upper bound forms an interval of possible results, which halves after each trial.

-Usually the binary search implementation tracks only the two tightest bounds, simply calling them bounds.
-But the old values still remain valid bounds, just not as tight as the new ones.
+Typically, the binary search implementation tracks only the two tightest bounds, but older values remain valid bounds, just not as tight as the new ones.

 After some number of trials, the tightest lower bound becomes the throughput.
-[RFC2544] does not specify when, if ever, should the search stop.
+[RFC2544] does not specify when, if ever, the search should stop.

-MLRsearch introduces a concept of [Goal Width] (#Goal-Width).
+MLRsearch introduces the concept of [Goal Width] (#Goal-Width).

-The search stops
-when the distance between the tightest upper bound and the tightest lower bound is smaller than a user-configured value, called Goal Width from now on.
-In other words, the interval width at the end of the search has to be no larger than the Goal Width.
+The search stops when the distance between the tightest upper bound and the tightest lower bound is smaller than a user-configured value, called Goal Width.
+In other words, the interval width at the end of the search must be no larger than the Goal Width.

-This Goal Width value therefore determines the precision of the result.
+This Goal Width value determines the precision of the result.
-Due to the fact that MLRsearch specification requires a particular structure of the result (see [Trial Result] (#Trial-Result) section), the result itself does contain enough information to determine its precision, thus it is not required to report the Goal Width value.
+Since MLRsearch specification requires listing both relevant bounds for each goal, the difference between the bounds determines the goal result precision, making it unnecessary to report the Goal Width value.

 This allows MLRsearch implementations to use stopping conditions different from Goal Width.